bloodxsr/DISCORD_BOT/README.md

     Werkzeug==3.1.3
     yarl==1.20.1

-### kindly review this one before pasting
-SQLite3 is part of the Python standard library.
+SQLite3 is included as part of Python's standard library.

-# Project Structure:
-### /bot2.py            # Main bot launcher
-### /keepAlive.py       # Optional: Keep-alive script for hosting platforms
-### /cogs/
-     ai.py           # AI-powered commands (Google Gemini integration) moderation.py   # Manual moderation tools and commands automode.py     # Automated moderation (blacklist, warnings, punishments) utils.py        # Blacklist management utilities
-     words.py        # List of blacklisted words
-     blacklist.py
-### /requirements.txt   # Python package requirements

-### ENVIRONMENTAL VARIABLE USE IS INTRODUCED THIS TIME.
+---

 # Setup Instructions

 1. Clone the repository and navigate to the project folder.
-2. Install dependencies.
+2. Install dependencies:
-(pip install -r requirements.txt)
+   `pip install -r requirements.txt`
-3. Add your Discord bot token in a file named token.txt (one line, no extra spaces).
+3. Add your Discord bot token in a file named `token.txt` (one line, no extra spaces).
-4. (Optional) Add your Google API key in google.txt for AI features in ai.py.
+4. (Optional) Add your Google API key in a file named `google.txt` or set it as an environment variable for AI features.
-5. Customize your blacklist by editing words.py.
+5. Customize your blacklist by editing `words.py` or using bot commands.
-6. Launch the bot
+6. Launch the bot:
-(python bot2.py)
+   `python bot2.py`

+---

 # Usage

--> Add the bot to your server and ensure it has the correct permissions (Manage Messages, Kick Members, Ban Members, etc.).
+- Add the bot to your Discord server with permissions:
+  Manage Messages, Kick Members, Ban Members, Manage Roles, etc.

--> Use /commands in Discord for available admin/mod tools.
+- Use `/commands` in Discord to view available admin and moderation commands.

--> AI features and moderation will be active immediately.

--> The bot will automatically moderate according to your words.py blacklist.

-# Credits
--> Built with discord.py, Google Gemini AI, and open source tools.

--> By your amazing lufy..
+- Automated moderation activates immediately, deleting blacklisted words and warning offenders.

+- Use `/ask` for AI-powered chat responses and `/joke` for fun.

+- Manage the blacklist dynamically with commands like `/addbadword`, `/removebadword`.

+- Monitor user offenses with `/warnings`.

+---

+## Project Structure

+### /bot2.py # Main bot launcher
+### /keepAlive.py # Optional keep-alive server script
+### /cogs/
+    ai.py # AI-powered commands (Google Gemini API) moderation.py # Manual moderation commands (kick, ban, etc.) automod.py # Automated moderation (blacklist, warnings)
+    utils.py # Blacklist manager utility
+    blacklist.py # Blacklist commands and list viewer words.py # Blacklist words list (editable)
+### /requirements.txt # Python dependencies

+please keep in mind that the welcome and the chat thing are case sensitive update it according to your own use. thank you.

+best regards lufy.